 Be sure to comment and share this article below with other job seekers!

-If you’re looking for an administrative role and could use some help, reach out to Candace for assistance.
+If you’re looking for an administrative role and could use some help, contact Candace for assistance.